zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Oct 4, Fri

+	- Continued producing the autocorrelation results for subsequent physical analysis.

+	- Struggled with application materials.

 - Oct 3, Thu

 	- Discussed with [Prof. Minyong Guo](https://inspirehep.net/authors/1423019?ui-citation-summary=true) and [Yehui Hou](https://inspirehep.net/authors/2052049?ui-citation-summary=true) about the physical explanation of the autocorrelation results.